Competition Elements

 Tunnel Specifics

-- Medium Speed & Yaw Test: 3.5-5 m/s
+- Medium Speed & Yaw Test: ES/HS Tunnel 1 & MS Tunnel 2 (3.5-5 m/s)

 Please note: These are just estimates.
 Onsite variables may result in a different wind speed.
 Measured speeds will be posted at each tunnel.
+We will work to provide speeds that we have advertised to teams.

 There will be a timer at each tunnel, each team will need to be out of the tunnel in 5 minutes from set up to testing.